This post has already been read 4055 times!An affiliate site for Amazon and eBay.

 Setups for the Versatile Tamiya TT-02 chassis

 Do you still remember what your first RC car was?
 I bet it was a Tamiya TT02.
-You can choose to get it as a reasonable priced RTR or assembly kit in the market.
+You can choose to get it as a reasonable priced RTR or assembly kit on Amazon.
 There are tons of option parts or even conversion kits from different brands such as 3 Racing, Eagle Racing, Yeah Racing, GPM and Active Hobby.
-With a reinforced chassis plate, carbon fibre shock towers and aluminium parts, you can build this chassis in anything you want.
+With a reinforced chassis plate, carbon fiber shock towers and aluminum parts, you can build this chassis in anything you want.
 Drift, touring, rally, street build are only a few popular choices for any creative RC hobbyist.
 Many people with advanced skills have unique builds based on this reliable chassis for its simplicity of the design.
 Let’s see why this chassis has its way to to the most popular chassis of all time.

 Fig.1 Working on my second TT02 during 2018+